tholden/dynareOBC/README.md

     * `Omega=FLOAT` (default: `1000`)
          The tightness of the constraint on the news shocks.
 If this is large, solutions with news shocks close to zero will be returned when there are multiple solutions.
-    * `MILPSolver=STRING` (default: automatically selected based on the detected solvers) DynareOBC uses YALMIP internally for solving a mixed integer linear programming problem.
-This option sets YALMIP's solver.
-To find out what solvers are available to you, run `dynareOBC TestSolvers`, and examine the list displayed by
+    * `MILPSolver=STRING` (default: `gurobi,cplex,xpress,mosek,scip,cbc,intlinprog,lpsolve,glpk,*`)
-         YALMIP.
+         DynareOBC uses YALMIP internally for solving a mixed integer linear programming problem.
+This option sets YALMIP's preferred solvers.
+To find out what solvers are available to you, run `dynareOBC TestSolvers`, and examine the list displayed by YALMIP.
     * `FullHorizon`
          By default, DynareOBC finds a solution for which the last period at the bound is as soon as possible.
 This option makes DynareOBC just solve the bounds problem at the longest horizon (i.e. `TimeToEscapeBounds`).